Bright Sparks family talks

 Our new Bright Sparks family talks bring University of Nottingham academics and family audiences together to explore the fascinating and wide-ranging research at the university in a fun and engaging way this summer.

-Funded by the Institute for Policy and Engagement, the series features interactive talks and demonstrations by three world-leading academics, eager to share their research and passions with family audiences.
+Funded by the Institute for Policy and Engagement, the series features interactive talks and demonstrations by two world-leading academics, eager to share their research and passions with family audiences.

 These lively, hour-long talks will be hosted at the University of Nottingham’s Lakeside Arts.
-Each session will take the audience on a scientific journey, with lectures exploring the wonders of the human heart, the smartness of spiders and the sounds, touch and smells of outer space!
+Each session will take the audience on a scientific journey, with two lectures exploring the smartness of spiders and the sounds, touch and smells of outer space!
 Each talk will also have wrap-around activities before and after the talk, enabling participants of all ages to get involved in what’s happening.

 Why are we doing this?
 The first spark of an idea